graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 GET requests MUST NOT be used for executing mutation operations.
-If the values of {query} and {operationName} indicate that a mutation operation is to be executed, the server SHOULD immediately respond with error status code `405` (Method Not Allowed) and halt execution.
+If the values of {query} and {operationName} indicate that a mutation operation is to be executed, the server MUST respond with error status code `405` (Method Not Allowed) and halt execution.
 This restriction is necessary to conform with the long-established semantics of safe methods within HTTP.

 ## POST

 A GraphQL POST request instructs the server to perform a query or mutation operation.
-A GraphQL POST request MUST have a body which contains values of the request parameters encoded according to the value of `Content-Type` header of the request.
+A GraphQL POST request MUST have a body which contains values of the request parameters encoded according to the value of the `Content-Type` header in the request.

-A client MUST include a `Content-Type` with a POST request.
+Note: As stated in the Content-Type section, if the client does not supply a `Content-Type` header, then `application/json` should be assumed.

 ### Example